-- 20.1 The following procedure must be observed if a grievance or dispute arises out of the operation of this Agreement: - 20.2 In the first instance any grievance or dispute should be raised directly with the employee(s) concerned or their immediate Manager (if possible), as soon as practicable after the grievance or dispute arises and follow the process set out in DIER's Grievance Policy and Guidelines. - 20.3 Where discussions between the parties cannot resolve the issue, further discussions will be held between the parties, an authorised union official (if appropriate) and DIER Management representatives. - 20.4 If the issue remains unresolved, either party may refer it to the Tasmanian Industrial Commission for conciliation and/or arbitration. - 20.5 Without prejudice to either party, work should continue as usual while this grievance procedure is being followed.
+- a) In the first instance any grievance or dispute should be raised directly with the employee(s) concerned or their immediate Manager (if possible), as soon as practicable after the grievance or dispute arises and follow the process set out in the Department's Grievance Policy and Guidelines. - b) Where discussions between the parties cannot resolve the issue, further discussions will be held between the parties, an authorised union official (if appropriate) and Department Management representatives. - c) If the issue remains unresolved, either party may refer it to the Tasmanian Industrial Commission for conciliation and/or arbitration. - d) Without prejudice to either party, work should continue as usual while this grievance procedure is being followed.